Welcome to my underlying framework for experience.

-The purpose of this framework is to support you to deepen your practice, to reflect on the different aspects of your being and to open up possibilities for you to be more present.
+The purpose of my framework is to support you to deepen your practice, to reflect on the different aspects of your being and to open up possibilities for you to awaken new parts of you.

 On this page you will find:

-Rather than trying to bypass reality, we are using the most deeply personal aspects of experience to get intimately in touch with the true nature of what it is to be us.
+Rather than trying to bypass reality, I am inviting you to connect with the most deeply personal aspects of experience; to get intimately in touch with the true nature of what it is to be a being in this Universe.

-The more courage and generosity we can bring to our practice and life, the deeper it will take us.
+One of the fastest, most direct and most honest ways to do this is to meet your resistances with a sense of courage, compassion and joy.
+The more courage and generosity you can bring to your practice and life, the deeper it will take you.

 You can work your way through the different parts, or start by taking this quiz to discover which area would be most exciting and beneficial for you to focus on.

-These diagrams show how this way of practicing differs from a lot of more traditional meditation approaches.
+The diagrams below depict the present moment.
+They show how this way of practicing relates to present moment experience in quite a different way compared to a lot of more traditional meditation approaches.

-It is through unpacking our subconscious beliefs and emotions and connecting with all the different aspects of our experience that we are able to come into a healthier, more balanced, more alive and more aware version of our being.
+It is through connecting with all the different aspects of your experience that you are able to come into a healthier, more balanced, more alive and more aware version of your being.

-I have received feedback that filling these in is incredibly interesting and helps people recognise:
+It’s very simple, but I’ve received feedback that filling it in helps people recognise:

 - Why using a holistic approach is important

-- The depth and breadth of wisdom that already exists in their practice and teaching
+- The depth and breadth of wisdom that already exists in people’s practice and/or teaching

 All my content is available for free.
 If you have found it useful, please consider donating the cost of a book through Paypal (£10 – 20).
 I really appreciate your support.